Important information

 Eating and drinking

 If we used a local anaesthetic, this will numb your mouth.
-The numbness will wear off after about 2 hours.
+The numbness will wear off after 2 to 3 hours.

 Try not to eat until the anaesthetic has worn off.
 Be careful not to suck, pinch, burn or bite the affected area.

-- For at least 24 hours, avoid smoking and drinking alcohol as this can cause bleeding.
+• For at least 48 hours, avoid drinking alcohol as this can cause bleeding.

 Follow-up